-- 1. Students may remediate a semester "F" grade by attending summer school at Christian Brothers. - 2.
-Students may remediate a semester "F" grade by attending summer session at a Community College. - 3.
+- 1. Students may remediate a semester "F" grade by attending summer session at a Community College. - 2.
 In extraordinary circumstances, students may remediate a semester "F" grade through an alternative arrangement if approved by the Assistant Principal.
-Whether the student has demonstrated "extraordinary circumstances" and the manner in which the student willremediate the "F" grade will be at the sole discretion of the Assistant Principal.
+Whether the student has demonstrated "extraordinary circumstances" and the manner in which the student will remediate the "F" grade will be at the sole discretion of the Assistant Principal.